American mahjong: Examples

 Bought from Europe, tiles and are marked with Arabic numbers, letters or English words.

 Bought from the USA, the position of the numerals or letters differs from the European tiles, the one bamboo tile is a swooping crane.

 Another tile set bought from the USA, dragon illustrations are used in the red dragon and green dragon tiles.

 Rules

 The hands are usually placed on the rack, and the tiles called and shown must be placed on top of the rack.

 Compositions of tiles

-The compositions of tiles are: pair, pung, kong, quint, and sextet.
+The compositions of tiles are: pair (2 of the same tiles), pung (3), kong (4), quint (5), and sextet (6).

 Joker tiles

 Joker tiles cannot be passed to the other players during the Charleston (exchanging tiles).
-When 3 Joker tiles goes together, they can be a composition.
+When 3 Joker tiles go together, they can be a composition.

 Game overview

 The players roll dice to determine East.
 The highest roll is designated as East.
 Each player then stacks a row of 19 tiles, two tiles high in front of them (for a total of 38 tiles).
 Then the East player will decide the opening break with two dice.
 From the break, each person will take 13 tiles in hand (14 tiles for the East player).
 After the tiles in hand have been sorted, if the East player has a completed hand, then they can declare Mahjongg immediately.
 Otherwise, the Charleston will be conducted: